Youth Impact Labs

 Towards a Digital Workforce

-Learn more about how the gig economy is gradually changing the nature of how Kenya’s workforce accesses jobs, hence offering new revenue streams, creating more stability and formalizing work conditions.
+Learn more about how the gig economy is gradually changing the nature of how Kenya’s workforce accesses jobs, hence offering new revenue streams, creating more stability and formalising work conditions.

 Digitizing Agribusiness Value Chains